 - 1. What did you like the most about the e learning course?
+Open answer - 2.
+What did you dislike the most about the e learning course?
 Open answer

-- 2. What did you dislike the most about the e learning course?
-Open answer Read the following statements and indicate whether they are true or false for you:
+Read the following statements and indicate whether they are true or false for you:

-- 3. After completing the e learning course I have improved my knowledge about Chronic Kidney Disease (CKD) and End Stage Renal Disease (ESRD)
+3. After completing the e - learning course I have improved my knowledge about Chronic Kidney Disease (CKD) and End Stage Renal Disease (ESRD)

-- · True

-- False

-- No answer

-- 4. After completing the e learning course I have improved my knowledge how to medicate a patient with CKD or ESD

 - True

+- o mue

+- o False

+- o No answer

+- 4. After completing the e learning course I have improved my knowledge on how to medicate a patient with CKD or ESD

+- o True

-- False
+- o False

 - No answer

 - 5. After completing the e learning course I have improved my skills on how to manage CKD and ESRD in daily activities (diet, exercise)

-- True
+- o True

-- False
+- o False

 - No answer

 - 6. After completing the e learning course I have learned the different types of vascular accesses

-True
+- o True

-False
+- o False

-No answer
+- o No answer

-- 7. After completing the e learning course I have understood how to prevent co-morbidity in patient with CKD
+- 7. After completing the e learning course I have understood how to prevent co-morbidity in patients with CKD

-- True
+- o True

-- False
+- o False

 - No answer

 - 8. After completing the e learning course I have understood the importance of clear and positive communication with the patient and health professionals

-- True
+- o True

-- False
+- o False

 - No answer

-- 9. After completing the e learning course I have learnt information on the support services which can help me and my loved one
+- 9. After completing the e learning course I have learned information on the support services which can help me and my loved one

-- True
+- o True

-- False
+- o False

+- o No answer

 - 10. Would you recommend this e-learning course to other renal caregivers?
 Why yes or why not?
 Open answer